phys-jychen/ahcal-pid/README.md

 By now, the compilation have been finished.
 Prepare your datasets, and have fun!

 ## Acknowledgement & Reference
-The author would like to thank Mr Zhen WANG (TDLI/SJTU), for kindly providing me with his project [cepc\_hbuana](https://github.com/wangz1996/cepc_hbuana) in order to help me go through the whole process of BDT.
-In this project (AHCAL-PID), the framework of adding variables and BDT are adopted from cepc\_hbuana.
+The author would like to thank Mr Zhen WANG (TDLI/SJTU), for kindly offering his project [cepc\_hbuana](https://github.com/wangz1996/cepc_hbuana) for the convenience of going through the whole process of BDT.
+In this project (AHCAL-PID), the framework of reconstructing variables and BDT are adopted from cepc\_hbuana.